dmehta94/project-2-ames-housing-prediction/README.md

 ## Overview
 Tax appraisals for properties provide a wealth of information regarding various aspects of the home, some of which the homeowners and prospective buyers may never even think about!
 Professor of Statistics Dane De Cock took advantage of this to create the Ames Housing Dataset for his Statistical Regression students, intended to be the focus of a capstone project.
 The question at hand is simple: considering all of the information available regarding the attributes of various homes listed for sale in Ames, IA in 2008, can we reliably predict the fair price of an additional 2008 Ames, IA listing?

 We employ linear regression to attempt to answer this question successfully, iteratively improving models as we go through data cleaning and exploration.
 Rather than cleaning all of our data at once, we consider the impact of various types of data on the model and aim to generate a model which predicts housing prices in the Ames of 2008 as reliably as possible.
 We set for ourselves a target margin of \\$20,000 which we were sadly unable to meet, but we believe it is possible with some additional time and work.
+In principle, this work may be extended to analogous data from any locale in any year.
+Ideally, we would provide a tool by which homeowners may independently appraise the value of their home in preparation to list it.

 ## Data Dictionary